-- Add the entry EXTSHM=0N to the federated configuration file, instance\directory/cfg/db2dj.ini.
+- Add the entry EXTSHM=0N to the federated configuration file, INSTHOME/cfg/db2dj.ini, where INSTHOME is the home directory of the instance owner.
 Setting the EXTSHM variable to ON increases the amount of shared memory segments that can be used. - When you make changes to the federated configuration file, you must stop and then restart DB2 Universal Database to activate the changes. - Catalog the federated database on a TCP/IP node.
 For example: